 If you have multiple listings for the same product in your store, ShippingEasy will only update one product listing per Product SKU.
 If you have multiple listings for the same product, on the same store, then each listing must be assigned a unique Product SKU.

-In order for ShippingEasy to update all of the inventory levels in your Shopify store you must alias each unique Product SKU to point to one inventory record in ShippingEasy.
+In order for ShippingEasy to update all of the inventory levels in your WooCommerce store you must alias each unique Product SKU to point to one inventory record in ShippingEasy.
 Learn more about assigning SKU aliases from the same store.

 Have you configured listing variations such that each variation has its own unique SKU and quantity?